LauriTahvanainen/GambleBoard/README.md

 This will also spin up a GraphiQL interface at `http://127.0.0.1:8000/`.

+6. Inside the GambleBoard folder, install dependencies: `yarn`
+7. Generate mapping code from the contract ABI and the definitions in the subgraph.yaml file: `yarn codegen`

-8. Inside the GambleBoard folder, deploy the subgraph to the local node:
+8. deploy the subgraph to the local node:

 ```
 yarn create-local